ammar-gilani/spring2021/pages/syllabus.md

 * While working with other students, it is perfectly acceptable to ‘look’ at each other’s code (perhaps while helping someone to debug), but you should NEVER be scribing (typing or writing) your own work while looking at someone else’s (on a computer screen, paper, whiteboard, etc.).
 * Uploading materials from this course to websites that sell such content to students is prohibited by Northwestern’s academic integrity policies, and may also put you at risk for violating copyright policies in Northwestern’s Student Conduct Code.

-Contact Sarah Van Wart if you have any questions about what is appropriate.
+Contact Aleksandar Kuzmanovic if you have any questions about what is appropriate.

 ## Zoom Instructions
 To ensure a smooth lecture experience for everyone, we have created a [Zoom Guide](../resources/zoom/) for you.
 Please refer to it to understand how to access the course Zoom sessions, and some of the recording and etiquette policies.